incogiscool/uni/README.md

-# Uni - Open source localy hosted file storage platform
+# Uni - Open source locally hosted file storage platform

 Uni is a free and open source file storage platform that allows you to use your own infrastructure to store and share files.

 **NOTE: This is a work in progress.
-The project is not ready for production use.
-I am no rust server developer, so I'm sure there are many bugs and missing features.
+I am not a rust server developer, so I'm sure there are many bugs and missing features.
 If you find any, please open an issue.**

 ## Demo